DevOpsMadDog/Devops.ai/content/whitepapers/enterprise-vm-competitive-one-pager.md

-# Enterprise Vulnerability Management: Industry Examples + Competitive Snapshot
+# Enterprise Vulnerability Management: Industry Analysis + Comprehensive Competitive Landscape

 **DISCLAIMER**: Archetypal scenarios for illustration only.
 DevOps.ai has no customer deployments yet.
 Outcome percentages are target benchmarks based on third-party research and internal modeling; see references.

-**How large enterprises typically struggle with vulnerability management and how AlDeci is designed to address these challenges**
+**How large enterprises typically struggle with vulnerability management, comprehensive competitive funding analysis, and how FixOps is uniquely positioned**

 ---